Jammy2211/autogalaxy_workspace/scripts/imaging/results/README.rst

 Folders (Beginner)
 ------------------

-- ``examples``: Result inspection and analysis for different aspects of the fit and model .
+- ``examples``: Result inspection and analysis for different aspects of the fit and model.
+- ``database``: Loading results from a .sqlite3 database file.